 The Committee's extensive process of developing a comprehensive, bipartisan legislative proposal to repeal the SGR culminated on July 31 when Representatives Michael Burgess, MD (R-TX), Fred Upton (R-MI, Chairman of the Energy and Commerce Committee), Joe Pitts (R-PA, Chairman of the Energy and Commerce Health Subcommittee), Henry Waxman (D-CA, Ranking Member on the Energy and Commerce Committee), Frank Pallone (D-NJ, Ranking Member of the Energy and Commerce Health Subcommittee) and John Dingell (D-MI) introduced H.R.
 2810, the Medicare Patient Access and Quality Improvement Act of 2013.

 In lieu of the scheduled reimbursement cuts associated with the SGR, H.R.
 2810 sought to accomplish three primary goals: provide physicians with a period of budgetary certainty, develop a modified fee-for-service system, and accelerate the movement towards reimbursing physicians through alternative payment models.

 Phase 1 of the plan focused on repealing the SGR, as well as providing a statutorily defined five year period of “stable” payment rates.
-Between 2014 and 2018, payments to physicians who treat Medicare patients will increase by 0.5% in comparison to current rates.
+Between 2014 and 2018, payments to physicians treating Medicare patients would increase by 0.5% in comparison to current rates.